-

 A data overview is available in the global energy statistics app

-The country's total consumption increased by 2% in 2022 to 2.18 Gtoe, after a 5% increase in 2021 and an 8% dip in 2020.
-It remained before relatively stable between 2010 and 2019.
-The.
-The United States is the 2nd largest energy consumer in the world, since it was overtaken by China in 2009.
+The country's total consumption at normal climate has slightly increased since 2021 (+0.5%/year), reaching 2.18 Gtoe.
+Consumption rebounded by 5% in 2021 after an 7% dip in 2020.
+It is still 2% below its pre-Covid level.
+Consumption remained relatively stable between 2010 and 2019.
+The United States is the 2nd largest energy consumer in the world, behind China in 2009.

 Interactive Chart United States Total Energy Consumption